Midewiwin: Seven prophetical ages

-The seven fires prophecy was originally taught among the practitioners of Midewiwin.
+The Seven Fires prophecy was originally taught among the practitioners of Midewiwin.
 Each fire represents a prophetical age, marking phases or epochs of Turtle Island.
-It represents key spiritual teachings for North America, and suggests that the different colors and traditions of humans can come together on a basis of respect.
+It represents key spiritual teachings for North America and suggests that the different colors and traditions of humans can come together on the basis of respect.
 The Algonquins are the keepers of the seven fires prophecy wampum.